Vatly

 Best practices

-1. Always verify signatures before processing webhooks
+1. Always verify signatures before processing webhook payloads.

-5. Log webhook events for debugging and auditing
+5. Log webhook events for debugging and auditing.

 Copyright © 2026